lsegal/yard/docs/GettingStarted.md

   * `@param`: Defines method parameters

         @param [optional, types, ...] argname description

+  * `@private`: Defines an object as private.
+This exists for classes, modules and constants that do not obey Ruby's visibility rules.
+For instance, an inner class might be considered "private", though Ruby would make no such distinction.
+By declaring the @private tag, the class can be hidden from documentation by using the `--no-private` command-line switch to yardoc (see {file:README.markdown}).

+        @private

   * `@raise`: Describes an Exception that a method may throw